Fashion designers use their technical knowledge and creative flair to work on designs for new and original clothing

 - Typical salaries at senior designer and creative director level range from around £42,000 to in excess of £85,000.

-Salaries vary depending on geographical location and type of employer.
+Salaries vary depending on your level of experience, geographical location and type of employer.

 Income figures are intended as a guide only.

 What to expect

 - The working environment varies between companies, and can range from a Victorian-style factory to a modern, purpose-built office or a small design studio.
 Freelance designers may work from home or in a rented studio.

 - With the increase in online retailing, setting up in business or being self-employed is becoming more common, even straight after graduation.
-Extensive market research and business training are critical for any fashion business to succeed.
+Extensive market research and business acumen are critical for any fashion business to succeed.

 - The majority of opportunities are available in London and the South East and some large towns and cities in the North West and Scotland, with pockets of industry in the Midlands.

-- Career success relies on a combination of creativity, perseverance, resilience and good communication skills.
+- Career success relies on a combination of creativity, perseverance, resilience and good communication and networking skills.